lorentzforces/blue-prints-notes/leads-and-unattributed-clues.md

 - Find more information about the countries of the world for sigil puzzle reasons
 - Double-check the clue from Red Prince for the _A New Clue_ letter-key message
 - Draft the Clock Tower
-- Draft the Throne Room and investigate the throne for sanctum key shit
 - Draft a Music Room in rank 9
 - Get your academic shit together, draft 9 Classrooms, and finish the final exam
+- Drain the Aquarium and check it
+- Drain the Greenhouse and check it

 ### Unanswered Questions